This information lists organizations and programs in New York and New Jersey offering food resources during the COVID-19 pandemic.

 Westchester Community Opportunity Program (WestCOP)’s Community Action Programs (CAP)

 These programs are offering hot meals, food pantry deliveries, bagged lunches, grocery deliveries, and more at their centers.
-To learn more about what each program is offering and their schedules, contact them directly using the information below:
+To learn what each program offers and their schedules, contact them directly using the information below:

 |Location||Community Action Program||Contact Information|

 |Greenburgh/Elmsford||Greenburgh CAP||Call 914-761-6605 or email firstname.lastname@example.org|